Apply for your next career

-To apply for a full-time program, complete the following steps.
+To apply for a full-time program, complete each of the following.
 Applications are accepted throughout the year.

-- Adult applicants must take a reading and math test at Tulsa Tech, unless you have recent ACT/SAT scores, or an associate’s degree or higher.
+- Adult applicants must take a reading and math test at Tulsa Tech, unless you have recent ACT/SAT scores, or have earned an associate’s degree or higher.
 (NOTE: The Practical Nursing program has different testing requirements.)
-Please call 918.828.5000 for more information.

-- Testing Locations/Hours: The Assessment Office is located in the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Dr. Please call our Assessment office at 918-828-5000 or click here for more specific testing information.
+- Testing Locations/Hours: The Assessment Office is located in the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Dr. in Tulsa.
+Please call our Assessment office at 918-828-5000 or look through more specific testing information.
 You must bring a state-issued photo ID, such as a driver’s license or current student ID.
-Testing is available:

 NOTE: Some programs have additional admission requirements.
 Specific program requirements are available here or contact Admissions at 918.828.5000.
 If you need a paper copy of the application and interest questions, please visit the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Drive, any Tulsa Tech campus, or call 918.828.5000.

 - Admission to Tulsa Tech is based on a point system with 100 points possible.
-You may earn up to 30 points for academic preparedness, up to 50 points for the interest questions, and 20 points for a program visit (minimum of 40 points from the survey and program visit combined is required).
+You may earn up to 40 points for academic preparedness, up to 30 points for the interest questions, and 30 points for a program visit (minimum of 40 points from the interest questions and program visit combined is required).